Networks with asymmetric inputs: lattice of synchrony subspaces: Lattice of synchrony subspaces for the union of networks

 \item[(iii)] $\Delta_{\bowtie} \in V^{npb}_{\N}$ if and only if $\Delta_{\bowtie} = L\left( \Delta_{\bowtie_Q} \right)$, where $\Delta_{\bowtie_Q} \in V_Q^{pb}$, with $Q$ a quotient network associated to a nontrivial $\Delta_{\tilde \bowtie} \in V^{nb}_{\N}$ such that $\Delta_{\bowtie} \subset \Delta_{\tilde \bowtie}$.

+\end{enumerate} \end{thm} \begin{proof} This proof follows very closely that of Theorem 4.17 in Aguiar and Ruan~\cite{AR12} for the more general definition of the join of two networks designated by $f$-join.

-\end{enumerate} \end{thm} \begin{proof} We first note that, a necessary condition for a cell in $\NN_1$ and a cell in $\NN_2$ to synchronize is that they have the same valency. (a) Then, if $v_1 \ne v_2$ each cell in $\NN_i$, $i=1,2$ can synchrony only with cells in $\NN_i$ and, thus, there can be no bipartite synchrony subspaces for $\NN$. (b) If $v_1 = v_2$, the cells in $\NN_1$ and $\NN_2$ can synchronize and thus, by Definition~\ref{Def:bip}, a synchrony subspace either is non-bipartite, pairing bipartite or non-pairing bipartite.
+We first note that, a necessary condition for a cell in $\NN_1$ and a cell in $\NN_2$ to synchronize is that they have the same valency. (a) Then, if $v_1 \ne v_2$ each cell in $\NN_i$, $i=1,2$ can synchronize only with cells in $\NN_i$ and, thus, there can be no bipartite synchrony subspaces for $\NN$. (b) If $v_1 = v_2$, the cells in $\NN_1$ and $\NN_2$ can synchronize and thus, by Definition~\ref{Def:bip}, a synchrony subspace either is non-bipartite, pairing bipartite or non-pairing bipartite.

 (i) Let $\Delta_{\bowtie}$ be a non-bipartite synchrony subspace for $\NN$ and consider the associated synchrony subspaces $\Delta_{\bowtie_{P_1}}$ and $\Delta_{\bowtie_{P_2}}$, for $\NN_1$ and $\NN_2$, respectively.
 Since $\Delta_{\bowtie}$ is a non-bipartite synchrony subspace, for every coordinate equality condition $x_{c_1} = \cdots = x_{c_m}$ in its definition, either $\{ c_1, \ldots, c_m\} \subseteq \CC_1$ or $\{ c_1, \ldots, c_m\} \subseteq \CC_2$.
 Thus, $\Delta_{\bowtie} = \left( \Delta_{\bowtie_{P_1}} \right)_{E_1} \cap \left( \Delta_{\bowtie_{P_2}} \right)_{E_2} = \Delta_{\bowtie_{P_1}} \dot \cap \Delta_{\bowtie_{P_1}} $ On the contrary, consider that $\Delta_{\bowtie} = \Delta_{\bowtie_1} \dot \cap \Delta_{\bowtie_2}$ for some $\Delta_{\bowtie_i} \in V_{\N_i}$, $i=1,2$, that is, $\Delta_{\bowtie} = \Delta_{\bowtie_{E_1}} \cap \Delta_{\bowtie_{E_2}}$.
 Then, in the definition of $\Delta_{\bowtie}$ there is no coordinate equality condition involving a cell in $\CC_1$ and a cell in $\CC_2$, that is, $\Delta_{\bowtie}$ is non-bipartite. (ii) Let $\Delta_{\bowtie}$ be a pairing bipartite synchrony subspace for $\NN$ and $x_{c_i} = x_{d_i}$, with $c_i \in \CC_1$ and $d_i \in \CC_2$, for $i=1,\dots,m$, the coordinate equality conditions that define $\Delta_{\bowtie}$.
 For convenience, index the cells of $\NN$ by $b_1,\dots, b_n$ such that $c_i=b_{2i-1}$, $d_i=b_{2i}$ for $i=1,\dots, m$.
 Define $S=\{b_1,b_2,\dots,b_{2m-1},b_{2m}\}$ and $\sigma=(b_1\ b_2)(b_3\ b_4)\cdots(b_{2m-1}\ b_{2m})$.
 Let $\mm(b_j,I(b_i))$ denote the number of times that $x_{b_j}$ appears as an input variable of the function $f$ defining the equation for $\dot x_{b_i}$ and $A:=(a_{ij})_{n \times n}$ be the adjacency matrix of $\NN$.
 Then,